scikit-rt/scikit-rt/README.md

 #### Structure sets

 The study's structure sets can be accessed in two ways.
-Firstly, the structure sets associated with an image can be extracted from the `structs` property of the `Image` itself; this is a list of `RtStruct` objects.
+Firstly, the structure sets associated with an image can be extracted from the `structs` property of the `Image` itself; this is a list of `StructureSet` objects.
 E.g. to get the newest structure set for the oldest CT image in the oldest study, you could run:
 ```
 p = Patient('mypatient1')
 s = p.studies[0]
-structure_set = s.ct_scans[0].structs[-1]
+structure_set = s.ct_scans[0].structure_sets[-1]
 ```

-In addition, structures associated with each imaginging modality will be stored in a property of the `Study` object called `{modality}_structs`.
+In addition, structure sets associated with each imaginging modality will be stored in a property of the `Study` object called `{modality}_structure_sets`.
 E.g. to get the oldest CT-related structure set, you could run:
 ```
-structure_set = s.ct_structs[0]
+structure_set = s.ct_structure_sets[0]
 ```

-The `RtStruct` object also has an associated `image` property (`structure_set.image`), which can be used to find out which `Image` is associated with that structure set.
+The `StructureSet` object also has an associated `image` property (`structure_set.image`), which can be used to find out which `Image` is associated with that structure set.

 ## 4. Synthetic data